khatington/Cosy_Homes/README.md

 - `Cosy homes`: the company website which includes details of the company, the location, the products and the user login. `index.html` is the home page of this website.
 - `Micro:Bit_Program.js`: the functionality for the `Micro:Bit`, PIR sensors and LEDs.
 - `tester LED.py`: the code to establish connection between user account and `Firebase`.
+- `student-107787-lc-brief`: simple porfolio containing more details of the project.

 ## Images provided below 🖼️
 ### UI of Website and Login